 1) Standardizing data entry:

-Establishing guidelines and enforcing consistent data entry formats can minimize the chaos of duplicate entries.
+Establishing clear guidelines and enforcing consistent data entry formats can minimize the chaos of duplicate entries.

 2) Implementing validation rules:

-Applying validation rules and constraints during data entry can prevent duplicate records from being created.
+Applying validation rules and constraints during data entry or during the ETL/ELT process can prevent duplicate records from being created.

 3) Implementing unique identifiers: